Get

 Snaggle teeth are irregular or misaligned teeth.
 They may be visible just by looking at your cat, but they can be less apparent if they are further back in the mouth.
 Common causes are jaw and tooth abnormalities, though trauma and retained baby teeth can also cause this.

 Several treatment options exist if the teeth in question are affecting the functionality of your cat’s bite, though some snaggle teeth can be left alone.
-Always consult with your veterinarian to determine the best course of action.
+Always consult with a veterinarian to determine the best course of action.

 Featured Image Credit: Ermolaev Alexander, Shutterstock